PRC Board By-Laws

 ARTICLE III – BOARD OF DIRECTORS

-Section 1 – Board role and size: The Board sets the PRC’s overall policy and direction, hires and reviews the Executive Director, and delegates responsibility for day-to-day operations to volunteers, the staff and Board committees.
+Section 1 – Board role and size: The Board sets the PRC’s overall policy and direction, hires and reviews the Executive Director, and delegates responsibility for day-to-day operations to the staff, the Board committees, and volunteers.
 The Board shall be comprised of up to 30, but no less than 10 members.

-Section 2 – Director qualifications, terms and compensation: Directors shall be elected by the Board for an initial one-year term and are eligible for re-election after that initial term.
-Directors must be at least 19 years old, must be members of the PRC in good standing, cannot be employees of the PRC and must receive no compensation other than reasonable expenses.
+Section 2 – Board President(s) (the “President”) President qualifications, terms and compensation: President shall be elected by the Board for an initial one-year term and are eligible for re-election after that initial term.
+If a President seeks to be re-elected, they must confirm their intent to be submitted for re-election prior to the last meeting of the Board for any given fiscal year.
+Presidents (i) must be at least 19 years old, (ii) if currently volunteering with or contributing to the PRC they must be in good standing, (iii) cannot be employees of the PRC, and (iv) must receive no compensation from the PRC other than reasonable expenses and (v) be approved by the Executive Director.

-Section 4 – Election of Directors and Officers: During the last quarter of the PRC’s fiscal year, the Board shall elect Directors and Officers to replace those whose terms expire at the end of that fiscal year.
-New Directors and Officers shall be elected by a majority of the Board members present at a Board meeting called in accordance with these Bylaws, provided a quorum is present.
-Directors and Officers so elected shall serve terms beginning on the first day of the next fiscal year.
+Section 4 – Election of Corporate Officers: During the last quarter of the PRC’s fiscal year, the Board shall elect Corporate Officers to replace those whose terms expire at the end of that fiscal year.
+Corporate Officers shall be elected by a majority of the Board members either present at a regular or special Board meeting in accordance with these Bylaws, provided a quorum is present.
+Pursuant and subject to Section 11 below, an election may be voted upon by written consent or electronic mail [from a Corporate Officer] provided such vote is made within three business days of the mailing of the written consent or email calling for a vote.

-Section 5 – Resignation and termination: Resignation from the Board must be in writing and received by the Secretary.
-Any Officer or Director may be removed from the Board for Cause by affirmative vote of two-thirds of the Board members present at any Board meeting, provided a quorum is present.
-Cause shall be defined to include, but not be limited to, violation of PRC policies.
+Section 5 – Resignation and removal: Resignation from the Board must be in writing and may be received by any one of the Corporate Officers.
+Any Corporate Officer may be removed from the Board for Cause by an affirmative vote of two-thirds of the Board members present at any Board meeting, provided a quorum is present.
+“Cause” is defined to include, but not limited to, lack of professionalism, behavior that undermines the reputation and goodwill of the PRC, and violation of PRC policies by a Director or Corporate Officer.
+Voting by written consent or electronic mail pursuant to Section 11 below is not permitted for removal of Corporate Officers for Cause.
+Only a Corporate Officer nominated by the Board at the time of the vote shall be deemed responsible for communicating the outcome of the Board’s decision to the Corporate Officer who is the subject of the vote.

-Section 6 –Director and Officer vacancies: When any Director or Officer vacancy exists mid-term, a vote to fill the vacancy will take place at the next regular Board meeting in accordance with the provisions of these Bylaws for electing Directors and Officers.
-The Secretary will notify Board members of the candidates and of the upcoming vote for election at least 5 days before the Board meeting at which the election vote takes place.
-Any such vacancy will be filled only to the end of the vacating Board member’s term.
+Section 6 – Corporate Officer vacancies: When any Corporate Officer vacancy exists mid-term, a vote to fill the vacancy will take place at the next regular Board meeting in accordance with the provisions of these Bylaws for electing Corporate Officers.
+Any Corporate Officer may notify Board members of the potential candidates’ credentials, experience, their relationship to the candidates, and of the upcoming vote for election, ideally at least 5 days before the Board meeting at which the election vote takes place.
+Any such vacancy will be filled only to the end of the vacating Board member’s term (i.e. the end of such fiscal year of the PRC).
+Any such elected Corporate Officer must then confirm their intent to continue in the position via re-election after the initial term before the last board meeting of the fiscal year.

-Section 7 –Regular board meetings: The Board shall meet at an agreed time and place at least 10 times during the fiscal year.
+Section 7 – Regular Board meetings: The Board shall meet at an agreed time and place at least 10 times during the fiscal year.
 The Secretary shall give Board members at least 10 days’ advance notice of regular Board meetings.
+Board members who do not attend at least 6 Board meetings must seek reelection to the Board for the following term.

-Section 8 – Special board meetings: Special meetings of the Board may be called by the President, by the Board or upon written demand to the Secretary of no less than one-tenth of the Board members having voting rights.
-The Secretary upon receiving the written demand shall promptly give Board members notice of such meeting.
+Section 8 – Special Board meetings: Special meetings of the Board may be called by the President, by the majority of the Board, or upon written demand to the Secretary of no less than one-tenth of the Board members having voting rights.
+The Secretary, upon receiving such written demand, shall promptly give Board members notice of such a meeting.

 Section 9 – Quorum and voting: A quorum shall be a majority of the entire Board.
 If a quorum is present, a vote of the majority of Board members present at the time of the vote shall be the act of the Board.